sripberger/csc-tools/README.md

 possible without moving players outside of their ranks, but `csc-tools` will get as close as it possibly can when we run the `solve` tool later.

-- The `ignoredRegion` is the most frequently-occurring region in the player list.
-It will be ignored in collision calculations, since minimizing collisions among the other regions will necessarily minimize collisions in this region as well.
-Leaving it out significantly speeds up the process at no cost.
-Normally, the ignored region will be the home region of the tourmament since most entrants will be from there.
-For Cincinnati Smash Classic, this will almost always be Cincinnati, for example.

-This short anaylsis seen above is all well and good, but sometimes you might want some more detail.
+This short analysis seen above is all well and good, but sometimes you might want some more detail.

 #### Showing Region Counts